withastro/starlight/CONTRIBUTING.md

 Translations help make Starlight accessible to more people.

-Check out the dedicated [i18n contribution guide](https://contribute.docs.astro.build/guides/i18n/#quality-standards--adaptation) for more details regarding our translation process and quality standards.
+Check out the dedicated [i18n contribution guidelines](https://contribute.docs.astro.build/guides/i18n/#quality-standards--adaptation) in the Astro docs contributor guide for more details regarding our translation process and quality standards.

 ### Translating Starlight’s UI